Mr-PauI/Gameboy-Embedded-Firmware-T-Display-S3-Touch/merge-tool/readme.md

 This is a simple program to allow you to merge your .rom files with the Gameboy Embedded Firmware .bin file; after this operation is complete it will regenerate the CRC for the .bin files integrity.
+This software can also revalidate your own .bins after you have made external edits.
+You should be aware of the data segments when making edits as corrupt values in the segment headers will cause unpredictable behaviour and most likley result in an incorrect crc value.

 To use this tool, launch the merge_tool.exe, select file->merge ROM.
 1) select the ROM you wish to merge with the binary